Roanoke-Blacksburg Regional Airport Terminal Image

 The Roanoke Regional Airport Commission is committed to serving the needs of the traveling public and the mass media.
 The Roanoke Regional Airport Commission owns and operates the Roanoke-Blacksburg Regional Airport (ROA), and offers this media guide to provide local and national media with information and assistance regarding ROA and airport tenants.

-Contacting Public Information Officer at ROA:
+Contacting Public Information Officer at ROA

 Media Access to Public Areas

-Prior to filming at the airport, taking still photos, or conducting interviews, all media should contact a Roanoke Regional Airport Commission Public Information representative for information and assistance prior to arrival at the Airport.
+Prior to filming at the airport, taking still photos, or conducting interviews, all media should contact a Roanoke Regional Airport Commission Public Information representative for information and assistance prior to arrival at the airport.

 The media shall not block or restrict movement anywhere on the roadways, in front of or inside the terminal.
 In particular, the concourse entrance and exit should not be obstructed.
 When conducting interviews, the media must not interfere with airport or airline operations or the movement of travelers.